Menu

 When using S3 or GCS, the bucket storing the chunks needs to have the expiry policy set correctly.
 For more details check S3’s documentation or GCS’s documentation.

-Since a design goal of Loki is to make storing logs cheap, a volume-based deletion API is deprioritized.
-Until this feature is released, if you suddenly must delete ingested logs, you can delete old chunks in your object store.
+If you must delete ingested logs, you can delete old chunks in your object store.
 Note, however, that this only deletes the log content and keeps the label index intact; you will still be able to see related labels but will be unable to retrieve the deleted log content.

 For further details on the Table Manager internals, refer to the Table Manager documentation.